 GABA slows activity in the brain, leading to a decrease in anxiety and blood pressure, and an increase in sedation, euphoria, and more.

 There are three types of benzodiazepines: short-acting (such as triazolam), long-acting (such as diazepam), and intermediate (such as oxazepam).
-Librium is an intermediate- to long-term drug.
+Librium is an intermediate- to long-acting drug.